On the AJ conjecture for knots: Introduction

 \subsection{Plan of the paper}

-We review skein modules and their relation with the colored Jones polynomials in Section 1.
+We review skein modules and their relation with the colored Jones polynomial in Section 1.
 In Section 2 we prove some properties of the $SL_2$-character variety and the $A$-polynomial a knot.
 We discuss the role of localized skein modules in our approach to the AJ conjecture and give proofs of Theorems \ref{t1} and \ref{t2} in Section 3.
-In Section 4, we prove the reducedness of the universal $SL_2$-character ring of the $(-2,3,2n+1)$-pretzel knot for all integers $n$.
+In Section 4, we prove the reducedness of the universal $SL_2$-character ring of the $(-2,3,2n+1)$-pretzel knot.
+In Section 5, we prove that the localized skein module $\bar{\CS}$ of the $(-2,3,2n+1)$-pretzel knot is finitely generated.
 Finally we study the irreducibility of non-abelian $SL_2$-character varieties of two-bridge knots in the appendix.